There are many jobs for people without a High School or GED Diploma.

 Have you sat in an airport and stared out onto the runway, looking at all the planes and thought how cool it would be to fly and see the world?
 Then you should get your Pilots license.
 The Federal Aviation Administration (FAA) has different regulations for the different aircraft you wish to fly.

-There are also different levels of pilots licenses from airline transport pilot to recreational, all depending on what you wish to do.
+There are also different levels of pilots’ licenses from airline transport pilot to recreational, all depending on what you wish to do.
 You will need to find a flight school where you can receive flying lessons.
-You will need to take tests and meet all the requirements to receive a Pilots license from the FAA.
+You will need to take tests and meet all the requirements to receive a pilot license from the FAA.
 You will also need to be looked at by an aviation medical examiner.
 Once you have been cleared and have received your pilot license you can feel the freedom of flying on your own.

-The airlines have their own schedules, but practically all airline offer standard annual salary raises, and due to this, commercial airline pilots can be expecting to see their average annual salary go up to some $90,000 after several years.
+The airlines have their own schedules, but practically all airlines offer standard annual salary raises, and due to this, commercial airline pilots can be expecting to see their average annual salary go up to some $90,000 after several years.
 Usually, airline pilots can expect the most significant wage increase during the first 5 years at their position.

 Frequently, this raise is more significant for first officers as compared to captains as they start out lower, but practically every first officer will later in his career become captain, but then they will need quite a few years of experience.
 Generally, regional airlines pay less than international airlines, but their pilots also are flying smaller aircraft.